1

 Back to Top

-Billing for Global Obstetrical (OB) Care
+Billing for Obstetrical (OB) Care

-Global Billing Requirements
+Global Obstetrics Billing

-The complete Global OB CPT codes are identified as:
+The complete global OB CPT codes are identified as:

 • 59400